majordoobie/barbatos-toolkit/Introduction to Arm Assembly Basics.md

 ---
 # Introduction to Arm Assembly Basics

-The series is focused on the basics of ARM with the perspective of writting shell code for the platform [^Azeria]
+The series is focused on the basics of ARM with the perspective of writing shell code for the platform [^Azeria]

 - ARM is a RISC (reduced instruction set computing) but with their own licensing.
 So while ARM requires licensing fees to use their IP RISCV has no restrictions [^RISCV_About]